Linux Password Fail Delay (Login/Sudo/SU/SSH)

 The order of directives in PAM configuration matters; pam_faildelay.so

-by adding the following line to the top of /etc/pam.d/common-auth
+by adding the following line to the top of /etc/pam.d/common-auth, before

 auth optional pam_faildelay.so delay=500000